 “None of your business!
 How could you drive your sister there, Monica?”

-“Everybody shut-up!”
-Jerry said.
-“As soon as those two graduate, Martha’s going into rehab, and Monica’s moving out,” Jerry said.
+“As soon as you two graduates, Martha’s going into rehab, and Monica’s moving out,” Jerry said.

 “We’ll be eighteen in the summer,” Martha said.
-“I don’t have to go to rehab, so I won’t.”
+“I don’t have to go to rehab if I don’t want to.”